 Instructions

-- In a large mixing bowl and using a hand mixer, beat butter and sugar till it is light and fluffy, about 4-5 minutes.
-Using a spatula, scrape the sides of the bowl, bringing the butter, sugar mixture back to the middle.
+- In a large mixing bowl and using a hand or stand mixer, beat butter and sugar till it is light and fluffy, about 4-5 minutes.
+Using a spatula, scrape the sides of the bowl, bringing the butter and sugar mixture back to the middle.
 Add the egg, egg white, and vanilla, then continue beating until combined.

 - In a medium-size bowl, mix the flour, baking powder, and salt to combine.
 Sift the flour mixture into the wet ingredients and stir until just combined.

-- Cover with plastic wrap and refrigerate for at least 20 minutes.
+- Cover the dough with plastic wrap and refrigerate it for at least 20 minutes.

 - In a small bowl combine the sugar and cinnamon.
 Using a spoon or cookie scoop, roll the dough into small balls until they are round and smooth.
 Drop and roll the balls into the cinnamon-sugar mixture and coat well till they are completely covered.

 - Place them on a baking sheet, lined with parchment paper.
-Bake for about 9 minutes,* just till the edges are set and golden.
+Bake for about 9 minutes until the edges are set and golden.
+The cookies may look under-baked at first, but they are done!

 - Remove the snickerdoodles from the oven and allow them to sit on the pan for 5-10 minutes before moving to a cooling rack.